 C4.

+Machine-readable documentation for the data consumed

+Category

+Manifestation

+Weight

-Name Machine-readable documentation for the data consumed Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item assesses the semantic behavioral interoperability capabilities that enable the digital public service consumption from other services by examimining how the digital public service processes the metadata consumed from other services.
+This item assesses the semantic behavioural interoperability capabilities that enable the service consumption from other services by examimining how the service processes the metadata consumed from other services.
 Management of the metadata involves establishing policies and processes that ensure information can be integrated, accessed, shared, linked, analyzed and maintained to best effect across the organization.
 This item examines a semantic behavioural interoperability capability that enables the digital public service to consume data, information and knowledge that are already reusable, preferably in an automated manner.
-This item is compliant with the EIRA ABB Semantic Interoperability Specification Question To what extent does the digital public service consume machine-readable documentation about the data, information and knowledge consumed?
-The digital public service does not consume any documentation about the data, information and knowledge consumed.
-The digital public service consumes human-readable documentation about the data, information and knowledge consumed.
-The digital public service consumes ad-hoc machine-readable documentation about the data, information and knowledge consumed (e.g. provides an unformatted introduction and explanation of the data, information and knowledge consumed (e.g. provides an unformatted introduction and explanation of the data, information and knowledge consumed).
-The digital public service consumes formatted machine-readable documentation about the data, information and knowledge consumed (e.g. written in JSON).
-The digital public service consumes a standard formatted machine-readable documentation about the data, information and knowledge consumed (e.g. following an API schema).
-Examples ETL vendors offer metadata management applications for cataloging and managing ETL metadata, as well as metadata associated with source and target applications The Eurovoc thesaurus and the European skills, competence and occupations (ESCO) taxonomy is a metadata taxonomy/code list The Dublinked portal is DCAT-compliant, meaning that all its metadata is available in a standardised, semantic format.
-Question logic Next question
+This item is compliant with the EIRA ABB Data Representation.

+To what extent does the service consume machine-readable documentation about the data, information and knowledge consumed?

+- The service does not consume any documentation about the data, information and knowledge consumed. - The service consumes human-readable documentation about the data, information and knowledge consumed. - The service consumes ad-hoc machine-readable documentation about the data, information and knowledge consumed (e.g. provides an unformatted introduction and explanation of the data, information and knowledge consumed).

+- The service consumes formatted machine-readable documentation about the data, information and knowledge consumed (e.g. written in JSON). - The service consumes a standard formatted machine-readable documentation about the data, information and knowledge consumed (e.g. following an API schema). - Not applicable or not necessary (according to the scope of the service) - No answer

+- ETL vendors offer metadata management applications for cataloging and managing ETL metadata, as well as metadata associated with source and target applications - The Eurovoc thesaurus and the European skills, competence and occupations (ESCO) taxonomy is a metadata taxonomy/code list - The Dublinked portal is DCAT-compliant, meaning that all its metadata is available in a standardised, semantic format.

+Master data repository in consumption

+Category

+Manifestation

+Weight

-C5.
-Name Master data repository in consumption Category Manifestation Weight 100% Question type Multiple choice (1 answer possible) Rationale This item aims to assess how the digital public service manifests its semantic behavioral interoperability performance towards its end users.
-This item examines whether the digital public service consumes data from Master data sources.
+This item aims to assess how the service manifests its semantic behavioural interoperability performance towards its end users.
+This item examines whether the service consumes data from Master data sources.
 The greater the level of data reuse by other public services and by other public administrations, the better, as it ensures semantic interoperability among them.

-This item examines a semantic behavioural interoperability manifestation of the digital public service consuming data, information and knowledge (in terms of performance).
-This item is compliant with the EIRA ABB Shared Knowledge Base Question To what extent does the digital public service consume data, information and knowledge from a Master data repository?
-The digital public service does not consume data, information and knowledge from any Master data repository The digital public service consumes basic data, information and knowledge from limited Master data repositories The digital public service consumes data, information and knowledge from specific Master Data repositories The digital public service consumes delivers data, information and knowledge from a national Master Data repository (e.g. business registry) The digital public service consumes data, information and knowledge from a trans-European Master Data repository (e.g. reference data or base registry across borders) Examples An example of master data source is the eID since EU citizens can use the eID means they use at national level also to access public services across borders in other Member States.
-An example of master data source at national level is the online service of the Belgian government that generates the national registration number, which is a unique identification number of natural persons who are registered in Belgium.
-Question logic Next question
+This item examines a semantic behavioural interoperability manifestation of the service consuming data, information and knowledge (in terms of performance).
+This item is compliant with the EIRA ABB Shared Knowledge Content.

+To what extent does the service consume data, information and knowledge from a Master data repository?

+- The service does not consume data, information and knowledge from any Master data repository - The service consumes basic data, information and knowledge from limited Master data repositories - The service consumes data, information and knowledge from specific Master Data repositories - The service consumes delivers data, information and knowledge from a national Master Data repository (e.g. business registry)

+- The service consumes data, information and knowledge from a trans-European Master Data repository (e.g. reference data or base registry across borders) - Not applicable or not necessary (according to the scope of the service) - No answer

+- An example of master data source is the eID since EU citizens can use the eID means they use at national level also to access public services across borders in other Member States. - An example of master data source at national level is the online service of the Belgian government that generates the national registration number, which is a unique identification number of natural persons who are registered in Belgium.

 Maturity scoring: The overall weight of this area in the total maturity score is 30%.
-For more information, please see section 7.3.
+For more information, please see section 6.3.